-Taxonomy, length, and annotation score overlays provide functional insights

-To help us understand more about the proteins in this analysis, we applied an annotation score overlay.
-The annotation score overlay tells us how confident the existing UniProt annotations are.
-UniProt annotations with a score of five mean the protein annotations are experimentally determined, while a score of one is a lowerconfidence annotation.
+Taxonomy, length, and annotation score overlays provide functional insights protein annotations are experimentally determined, while a score of one is a lower-confidence annotation.
 In this analysis, 13,668 proteins out of the total 14,608 (about 94%) have annotation scores of one, while only 64 proteins have annotation scores of five.
 22 of those proteins (34%) were grouped in LC05, where our input protein is found, while only 6% of all proteins were in LC05 and no other cluster had as many proteins with annotation scores of five (Figure 2; Figure 5 B; and Figure 5 E).
-Therefore, despite this being a well-studied family, the majority of protein annotations are lowconfidence predictions, leaving plenty of room for discovery.
+Therefore, despite this being a well-studied family, the majority of protein annotations are low-confidence predictions, leaving plenty of room for discovery.